sebkuip/pythonpixels/readme.md

 y: int - The y position of the pixel

 Returns:
-int base 16 - The color of the requested pixel
+int - The color of the requested pixel

 ```py
 client.get_canvas(scale)